AndrewCarterUK/andrewcarteruk.github.io/_posts/2020-05-17-encrypting-integer-primary-keys.md

 ## Sequential Primary Keys

-Consider an application that needed to manage a table of orders.
-With a sequential primary key, the schema for this table might look like this:
+Consider an application that needs to manage a table of orders.
+With a sequential primary key, the schema for the table might look like this:

 ```sql
 CREATE TABLE orders (